Social Security Disability Lawyers for Mental Health Patients in North Carolina

 SSA statistics show that nearly a fifth of all disability benefits claims awarded each year are to people suffering from this type of condition.

 The following are examples found in the SSA’s “Blue Book.”
-This book lists impairments that are considered severe enough that an individual suffering from one is “disabled” as a matter of law, and it describes the medical evidence need to establish that you suffer from this impairment.
+This book lists impairments that are considered severe enough that an individual suffering from one is “disabled” as a matter of law, and it describes the medical evidence needed to establish that you suffer from this impairment.

 Organic Mental Disorders

 These are disorders that are caused by a physical illness or disease rather than a psychiatric illness.
-An example is Alzheimer’s Disease or symptoms brought on by traumatic brain injury (TBI) such as difficulty with concentrating, thinking clearly or remembering new information.
+An example is Alzheimer’s Disease or symptoms brought on by traumatic brain injury (TBI) such as difficulty with concentrating, thinking clearly, or remembering new information.